Weinheim Pipe Organ Samples

 The St. Laurentius Church is in the center of the old town, on the marketplace of Weinheim.
 The roots of today’s town church date back to the 8th century, when the chapel “Maria in the fields” was built in the same place.
 In 1293 Hedwig von Swende donated a new church, dedicated to the Mother of God.
 Evidence of this can be found on a grave stone and a memorial stone inside the present church.
 Around 1700 AD, the church was consecrated to St. Laurentius.
 Late 17th and early 18th century the church was rebuilt and a steeple was built in 1848.

 The three-aisled basilica was the last executed construction of architect Ludwig Maier.
-The architecture follows its environtment.
-The terrain is heavily sloped from the direction of the choir in the west to the front facade at the market place in the east.
+The architecture follows its environment.
+The terrain is heavily sloped from the direction of the choir in the west to the front facade at the marketplace in the east.
 Therefore, the choir is increased and the porch in the west has two large staircases.
 At the corners of the porch, statues of Apostles Peter and Paul are placed.
 The golden figure of Patron St. Laurentius stands in the center.

 A completely new organ was built by Steinmeyer, Oettingen.
-The company was known of their pipe organs designed with meticulous care and their masterful voicer Hans Roettger.
-The instrument was one of the first major new organs in the postwar West Germany, with a fine tonal adjustment to the acoustic properties of the church.
-The pipe organ was played the first time on Palm Sunday, 1950.
+The company was known for their pipe organs designed with meticulous care and their masterful voicer Hans Roettger.
+The instrument was one of the first major new organs in the post-war West Germany, with a fine tonal adjustment to the acoustic properties of the church.
+The pipe organ was played for the first time on Palm Sunday, 1950.
 In 1982, the organ was extended and renovated.

 The pipe organ has 43 registers with nearly 3000 pipes, on three manuals and a pedalboard.
 Speaking lengths of the smallest pipes are only a few millimeters long, the largest one is almost five meters.
 The physical organ’s tonal output is capable of challenging the limits of human hearing perception.